 Continue on towards Leh from Kargil in the shared local jeeps or in the JKSRTC bus from the previous day going to Leh from Srinagar.

 Find a place to stay in Leh nearby main market.
 Staying near to the main market or Changspa road will help you walk around Leh for food and to search commute options for the next few days.
 Remember there is no public transport within Leh town.

 You must have applied for the Ladakh inner line permits online and on this day you can go over to Tourist Information Center in Leh to get them stamped for sightseeing in Ladakh.

-Next thing you should do is to either find a bike to rent for traveling to Nubra and Pangong Tso.
+The next thing you should do is either find a bike to rent for traveling to Nubra and Pangong Tso.
 Or, you may wish to find travel partners within Leh town to share taxi costs.
-Find a shared tourist taxi for 3 day trip to Nubra Valley and Pangong Tso.
+Find a shared tourist taxi for a three day trip to Nubra Valley and Pangong Tso.

 Remember that you are on a solo trip to Ladakh and private taxis are costly.

 Day 5,6,7 | Leh – Nubra Valley – Pangong Tso – Leh

 Make a three day trip to Nubra Valley and Pangong Tso by taking the direct route from Nubra Valley to Pangong Tso via Shyok village.
 Return to Leh after enjoying this trip to start the journey back home.

 Day 8, 9 | Leh – Jispa – Keylong – Manali

 Again being on a solo Ladakh trip, you can travel to Manali from Leh by the HPTDC Deluxe bus service that runs in season time from July to mid-September.
 The bus fare includes the stay at Keylong as well as a couple of meals.